KevorkSulahian/ML_journey/README.md

 # ML_journey
-This will be my own journey of me learning being better at ML.
+This will be my own journey of learning to be better at ML.
 This is meant to encourage me to learn and build more often. my [2d resume is here](https://kevorksulahian.github.io/2d-portfolio/)

 * The [`C`](./C) folder in this directory is for the [cc4e.com](https://cc4e.com) class.
 More coming soon.